temporalio/docker-builds/docker-readme/auto-setup.md

 `POSTGRES_TLS_DISABLE_HOST_VERIFICATION` (defaults to `false`)

-This variable specifies whether Postgres should skip host key verification (e.g., in case your hostnames have changed recently and you need to work around a false positive red flag).
+This variable specifies whether Postgres should skip host key verification (e.g. if you can't easily verify server certs when using Amazon RDS).

 `POSTGRES_TLS_CERT_FILE` (defaults to unset)